dataquestio/project-walkthroughs/podcast_summary/README.md

 In this project, we'll create a data pipeline using Airflow.
 The pipeline will download podcast episodes and automatically transcribe them using speech recognition.
 We'll store our results in a SQLite database that we can easily query.

+We don't strictly need to use Airflow to do this project, but it helps us with a few things:
+* We can schedule the project to run daily
+* Each task can run independently, and we get error logs
+* We can easily parallelize tasks and run in the cloud if we want to
+* We can extend this project more easily (add speech recognition, summaries, etc) using Airflow

-By the end, you'll have a good understanding of how to use Airflow, along with a practical project that you can continue to build on.
+By the end of this project, you'll have a good understanding of how to use Airflow, along with a practical project that you can continue to build on.

 **Project Steps**